yuxin0924/NOXxGDGKUL_AIAccelerate2025/README.md

 **Detailed submission instructions are in the technical guidelines PDF.**

-General checklist:
-1. ✅ Output CSV file with correct format
-2. ✅ Source code and solution documentation
+General checklist to provide at:
-3. ✅ Follow the deadline specified in guidelines
+1. ✅ Follow the deadline specified in guidelines for the submissions of the predictions by email
+2. ✅ At 19:30, provide the source code and solution documentation
-4. ✅ Include any required visualizations or reports
+3. ✅ Include any required visualizations or reports

 ## 📞 Support